 People in rural or remote areas

-Goal no. 24 of the Ten-Year Roadmap states, “appropriate curriculum is key to enabling all children to learn.
+Goal number 24 of the Ten-Year Roadmap for Inclusive and Special Education states, ‘appropriate curriculum is key to enabling all children to learn.
 The general curriculum must be flexible and adaptable so that most students can access it, while there is a need for functional curriculum for those with severe intellectual disabilities who will not be able to access an academic curriculum.
 Curriculum needs to have choice built in to enable students to study to their strengths.
-Specific curriculum adaptations are necessary for Deaf students due to language differences” In addition, there are several action points stated for adaptation and modification of general curriculum for students with disabilities in order to fulfill the above goal.
+Specific curriculum adaptations are necessary for Deaf students due to language differences.’
+In addition, there are several action points stated for adaptation and modification of the general curriculum for students with disabilities in order to fulfill the above goal.

-ICTs and Learning materials
+Learning materials and ICT

-The 2019 draft National Education Policy mandates the Dratshang Lhentshog (Commission for the Monastic Affairs of Bhutan), in consultation with Zhung Dratshang, (Central Monastic Body) to support teachers with adequate and appropriate teaching and learning materials, including textbooks.
+The 2019 draft National Education Policy mandates the Dratshang Lhentshog (Commission for the Monastic Affairs of Bhutan), in consultation with Zhung Dratshang (Central Monastic Body), to support teachers with adequate and appropriate teaching and learning materials, including textbooks.

-Authority of Singapore, Temasek Foundation, Singapore and Swiss Development Corporation.
-Revised with the technical guidance from UNESCO Bangkok, iShering-2 Education ICT Master Plan 2019-2023 was adopted.
-With the purpose of implementing inclusive education and providing access to students with SEN, the Education ICT Master Plan emphasizes the need to strengthen existing services by providing digital assistive devices and technologies.
-Yet, the focus of the Plan is only on secondary school students with visual and hearing impairment.
+In 2013, an ICT roadmap was first rolled out in the form of a five-year Education ICT Master Plan, technically and financially supported by the Ministry of Information and Communications, Infocomm Development Authority of Singapore, Temasek Foundation, Singapore and Swiss Development Corporation.
+Revised with the technical guidance of UNESCO Bangkok, the 2019–23 iSherig-2 Education ICT Master Plan was adopted.
+With the purpose of implementing inclusive education and providing access to students with special education needs, the Education ICT Master Plan emphasizes the need to strengthen existing services by providing digital assistive devices and technologies.
+However, the focus of the plan is only on secondary school students with visual and hearing impairment.